Bread80/Amstrad-CPC-BASIC-Source/README.md

 There are also a number of 'system variables' (mostly in SysVars.asm) which are essentially functions with no parameters.
 These include HIMEM, TIME and XPOS.

-To do all this BASIC maintains an 'accumulator' (sometimes termed the 'virtual accumulator') which functions in the same way as the accumulator in a processor, storing the result of previous operations and being used as one of the operands in the next.
+To do all this BASIC maintains an 'accumulator' (sometimes termed the 'virtual accumulator')(see Accumulator.asm) which functions in the same way as the accumulator in a processor, storing the result of previous operations and being used as one of the operands in the next.
 There is also an 'execution stack' which can be used to 'push' and 'pop' values between steps.
 (The execution stack is also used by control flow statements which will be described shortly).
 I'd suggest looking at the MemoryBASIC.txt file in the includes folder for more practical details on the accumulator and execution stack.

 Within ExprEvaluation.asm you'll find look up tables for both infix operators (InfixOperators.asm) and prefix operators (handled by the expression evaluator).
 There's also a table here for system variables.
 Comparisons are handle by a single entry in the infix operator table.
 This calls the correct routine for the type of the expression (int, real, string) to do the comparison.
 (And consider here that '=' is just the inversion of '<>', '<=' is inverted '>' and '>=' is inverted '<'.
 Separate routines would be wasteful when a single comparison can set multiple flags).
 (The actual comparison routines are in Strings.asm and InfixOperators.asm (which calls code the firmware's real library or IntegerMaths.asm depending on the operator types).